1iveowl/ms-identity-cross-tenant-daemon/README.md

 ]
 ```

-Now let's create the multi-tenant app registration for the app, by running this az command.
+Now let's create the multi-tenant app registration for the multi-tenant app, by running these bash/az commands:

 ```bash
 appId="$( az ad app create \